Meet Christie, Your Flute Coach

 Well there you have it.
 That’s the story of me and the story of The Flute Coach.
 It’s my sincere hope that I can help you along your flute playing journey.

-Dream big, practise hard, believe in yourself and most of all enjoy all that beautiful flute music.
+Dream big, practise hard, believe in yourself and most of all, enjoy that beautiful flute music

 To your playing success,